 Tell the PSC to improve our electric system!

 The D.C.
-Public Service Commission is engaged in a process, known as MEDSIS, to develop rules to improve electric service in the District.
+Public Service Commission (PSC) is engaged in a process, known as MEDSIS, to develop rules to improve electric service in the District.
 If done correctly, this will create a lower cost, reliable, and renewable electric grid for all District residents.
 We’ve followed this proceeding for over two years.
 Unfortunately, the PSC is dragging its feet.
 We need to show them the public is watching.
 Take action by submitting a public comment below!

-Tell the PSC to move this proceeding forward and allow D.C. ratepayers to benefit from a low-cost, reliable, and renewable energy system.
+Tell the PSC to move this proceeding forward and allow D.C. ratepayers to benefit from a democratic, low-cost, reliable, and renewable energy system.
 Feel free to use the language below, or to adopt or change it in any way before submitting: